“But the end of all things is at hand; therefore be serious and watchful in your prayers.”

 Do you have a calm, sober disposition and self-discipline fit for prayer?

 Watch that you do not fall asleep in prayer.
 Look out lest your mind wanders from consciousness contact with the Lord.
 The Devil will cause our minds to wander.
 We will think about a dozen different things rather than truly pray.
 Ten minutes will pass, and we thought we prayed, but all we did was let our minds wander.

-If our sin capacity is in ascendancy, we will have no interest to pray.
+If our sin capacity is in the ascendancy, we will have no interest in praying.
 Peter, who wrote this epistle, knew all about this (Mt.
 26:41).
 He did not watch and pray.
 He slept and prayed!

 Lu 18:1, “Then He spoke a parable to them, that men always ought to pray and not lose heart.”